 Pastor Clyde Reed and his wife, Ann, who oversee the Good News Community Church in Gilbert, Arizona.
-(Photo courtesy of Alliance Defending Freedom.)
+Reed challenged Gilbert's ordinance that restricted directional signs more than political or ideological ones.
+The Supreme Court in Reed v.
+Town of Gilbert (2015) said the ordinance violated the First Amendment.
+(Photo courtesy of Alliance Defending Freedom)

 In Reed v.
 Town of Gilbert, the U.S. Supreme Court, 135 S.Ct.
 2218 (2015), unanimously invalidated an ordinance that treated signs differently based on their content.